Timing Akhenaten

 appeared to have been chosen for important events.

-( New Moon occurrences are available on imcce site),
+( New Moon occurrences are listed on imcce site),

 Solar eclipses were perceived as special "omen",